awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 +  Clone your cluster using the Amazon Aurora fast database clone feature\.
 Perform the upgrade and any post\-upgrade testing on the new cluster\.
 +  Restore from a cluster snapshot to create a new Aurora cluster\.
 You can create a cluster snapshot yourself from an existing Aurora cluster\.
 Aurora also automatically creates periodic snapshots for you for each of your clusters\.
 You can then initiate a version upgrade for the new cluster\.
 You can experiment on the upgraded copy of your cluster before deciding whether to upgrade your original cluster\.

- For more information on these ways to create new clusters for testing, see [Cloning a volume for an Aurora DB cluster](Aurora.Managing.Clone.md) and [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
+ For more information on these ways to create new clusters for testing, see [Cloning a volume for an Amazon Aurora DB cluster](Aurora.Managing.Clone.md) and [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.